garveen/docphp/README.md

 First, use the `checkout language` command for which you are using, and this will take a few minutes depends on your Internet connection.
 Then when you pointed to a function name, press `ctrl + alt + d`, and see what's happening!

+Note:

+DocPHPManualer will generate cache files, which usually located at SUBLIME_PATH/Data/Cache/docphp.
+You may need to remove these files manually in case uninstall DocPHPManualer completely.

 ### Settings

 ```json